-In view of the current COVID-19 situation in Singapore, the 2021 AGM will be convened and held by electronic means pursuant to the COVID-19 (Temporary Measures) (Alternative Arrangements for Meetings for Companies, Variable Capital Companies, Business Trusts, Unit Trusts and Debenture Holders) Order 2020.
-Alternative arrangements relating to attendance at the AGM via electronic means (including arrangements by which the meeting can be electronically accessed via live audio-visual webcast or live audio-only stream), submission of questions to the Chairman of the meeting in advance of the AGM, addressing of substantial and relevant questions at, or prior to, the AGM and voting by appointing the Chairman of the meeting as proxy at the AGM, will be put in place for the AGM.
+In view of the COVID-19 pandemic, the 2021 AGM was convened and held by way of electronic means on 21 January 2021, pursuant to the COVID-19 (Temporary Measures) (Alternative Arrangements for Meetings for Companies, Variable Capital Companies, Business Trusts, Unit Trusts and Debenture Holders) Order 2020 (the "COVID-19 Temporary Measures Order").
+The alternative arrangements put in place for the conduct of the 2021 AGM included (i) attendance at the AGM via electronic means (including arrangements by which the meeting can be electronically accessed via live audio-visual webcast or live audio-only stream), (ii) submission of questions to the Chairman of the meeting in advance of the AGM, and (iii) voting at the AGM by appointing the Chairman of the Meeting as proxy.